AriFordsham/GHCWiki/records.md

 The module/record ambiguity is dealt with in Frege by preferring modules and requiring a module prefix for the record if there is ambiguity.
 So if your record named Record was inside a module named Record you would need `Record.Record.a`.
 I think for the most part programmers will structure their programs to avoid this situation.

+Verbosity is solved in Frege by using the TDNR concept.
+In `data Record = Record {a::String};r = Record "A"; r.a` The final `r.a` resolves to `Record.a r`.

 - **Use the module name space mechanism**; after all that's what it's for.
 But putting each record definition in its own module is a bit heavyweight.
 So maybe we need local modules (just for name space control) and local import declarations.
 Details are unclear.
-(This was proposed in 2008 in [ this discussion](http://www.haskell.org/pipermail/haskell-cafe/2008-August/046494.html) on the Haskell cafe mailing list and in [\#2551](https://gitlab.haskell.org//ghc/ghc/issues/2551). - Yitz)
+(This was proposed in 2008 in [ this discussion](http://www.haskell.org/pipermail/haskell-cafe/2008-August/046494.html) on the Haskell cafe mailing list and in [\#2551](https://gitlab.haskell.org//ghc/ghc/issues/2551). - Yitz).

+Rather than strictly re-use modules it would make more sense to have a name-spacing construct that is shared between both records and modules - hopefully this would make implementation easier.

 **Anyone who likes these designs, please fill out a detailed design, either here or on another page**.